apax-hub/apax/apax/utils/jax_md_reduced/README.md

 # Reduced `Jax M.D.`

 apax relies on the amazing `jax_md` package for neighborlists and thermostats.
-Some of our use cases run into bugs in functionallity provided by `jax_md`.
+Some of our use cases run into bugs in functionality provided by `jax_md`.
 Hence, this submodule contains a small number of fixes for some `jax_md` features.
 We will switch over to the official implementations for any bug fixed upstream.